bioball/bioball.github.io/_posts/2014-03-21-private-variables-and-breaking-loops.md

 ---
 layout: post
-title: Private variables in JavaScript pseudoclasses, and breaking out of each loops
+title: Private variables in JavaScript pseudoclasses, and breaking out of `each` loops
 date: 2014-03-21 14:29:00
 ---

 Here's two things that I don't very commonly see used in JavaScript applications, but may come in extremely useful.

-### Private variables
+## "Private variables" variables for pseudoclasses

 If you are writing a pseudoclass, and want to define private variables (in closure), you can do so, and reference them via getters and setters.
 {% highlight javascript %}